Banana Oatmeal Pancakes

 This post may contain affiliate links.
 Please read our disclosure policy.

-These kid approved banana oatmeal pancakes are a tasty twist to the original breakfast flapjack.
+My kid approved banana oatmeal pancakes are a tasty twist to the original breakfast flapjack.
 Pancakes packed with banana flavor and oats that give them a great texture.
+An easy to make breakfast the whole family will enjoy!

-My kids absolute favorite breakfast is warm, fluffy pancakes!
-We like experiment with different flavor variations but these easy banana pancakes always are high on the list of most requested.
+My kids absolute favorite breakfast is warm, fluffy pancakes.
+We like to experiment with different flavor variations but these easy banana oatmeal pancakes always are high on the list of the most requested.

-We like serving these with some sliced bananas on top and maple syrup.
-You could also dust with powdered sugar and add chopped nuts.
+I like serving these pancakes with some sliced bananas on top and maple syrup.
+You could also dust them with powdered sugar and chopped nuts for extra texture.

-Old fashioned oats – Provide texture and chewiness.
-We like using rolled old fashioned oats but you can use quick oats in a pinch.
+• Old fashioned oats – Provide texture and chewiness.
+I like to use rolled old fashioned oats.

-Brown sugar – This adds a little extra sweetness.
-Feel free to omit or substitute white sugar.
+• Brown sugar – This adds a little extra sweetness.

-Vanilla extract – Adds a nice touch of sweet flavor.
+• Vanilla extract – Adds a hint of sweetness and warmth.

-Oil – I use vegetable oil, you can substitute with canola or coconut oil.
+• Oil – I am using vegetable oil.
+You can substitute with canola oil or coconut oil.

 Scroll below for full printable recipe, ingredients and video.

-1. Whisk: Whisk the flour, baking soda, brown sugar, cinnamon together in a bowl.
+1. Whisk together the flour, baking soda, brown sugar, and cinnamon.

-5. Cook: Grease a skillet and heat over medium.
-Ladle mixture onto heated skillet and cook until starts to bubble.
-Flip over and cook another 2-3 minutes.
+4. Warm a skillet over medium heat.
+Spray with non-stick cooking spray.
+Ladle mixture onto the heated skillet and cook until it starts to bubble.
+Flip the pancake over and cook another 2-3. minutes.

 Flour, mashed bananas, milk and oats

-Cook over medium heat to make sure they cook all the way through without burning on the outside.
+• Cook on medium heat.
+Cook the pancakes over medium heat to make sure they cook all the way through without burning on the outside.

 Variations